upenn-embedded/final-project-s25-neuro/README.md

 *What were your results?
 Namely, what was the final solution/design to your problem?*

+> **Disclaimer:** Due to a part shipment issue, we substituted the EEG module with a simulated ECG signal generator for all software and hardware development and testing.
+As such, while the data flow, graphing, and alerting functionalities were fully validated, the physiological signal used was not true EEG.

+Our final solution was a wearable EEG-inspired headband that captures simulated neural signals (via an ECG analog input during development) and streams them in real time to a mobile visualization interface through BLE.
+The headband includes a Feather 328p microcontroller that collects analog data, displays it on an onboard LCD with a rolling graph interface, and transmits it to an ESP32 module via UART (Tx Pin PD1)).
+The ESP32 handles BLE transmission to the Medibound app, which visualizes the data and generates alerts if abnormal patterns are detected.

 #### 3.1 Software Requirements Specification (SRS) Results

 *Based on your quantified system performance, comment on how you achieved or fell short of your expected requirements.*